 Māori & Psychology Research Unit

-The Māori and Psychology Research Unit (MPRU), established in 1997, is a rapidly developing initiative designed to provide a catalyst and support network for enhancing research which has at its centre the psychological needs, aspirations, and priorities of Māori people.
-By networking and establishing working relationships with staff and students within the Faculty of Arts and Social Sciences as well as the University community, the MPRU has the capacity to draw together skilled and experienced interdisciplinary research groups able to deliver research that is of high quality.
+The Māori and Psychology Research Unit (MPRU), established in 1997, provides critical research that centers the priorities of Māori communities.
+By establishing working relationships with staff and students of the School of Psychology and the University of Waikato, the MPRU draws together skilled, and experienced, interdisciplinary research groups to deliver high quality research.